This post may contain affiliate links. Read my disclosure policy.

 St Patricks Day Cake Pops

 I was in charge of the cupcakes for my daughter’s St Patrick’s Day class party and found this rainbow idea here.
-I love making cake pops for school because it’s a bit less messy to eat since there’s no frosting and they also taste so good!
-These were easy to decorate, using mini m&m’s and marshmallows.
+I love making cake pops for kids and school parties because it’s a bit less messy to eat since there’s no frosting.
+And also they just taste so good!
+These were easy to decorate by simply using some mini m&m’s and marshmallows.
+Feel free to get creative!

 I packed them in plastic containers with some green grass and gold chocolate coins and I thought they looked adorable.
+Make sure to keep in a cool place.
 To save time, I made half the batch green with sprinkles, and the other half rainbow.

 St Patricks Day Cake Pops